bitcoin-studio/Bitcoin-VirtualMachine/README.md

 # Machine image builder focused on Bitcoin

+**Quick Start**: _Install Vagrant and Virtualbox.
+Then open a CLI terminal, and run `vagrant init bitcoin-studio/Bitcoin-VirtualMachine; vagrant up;`.
+Or download the [VirtualBox image](https://keybase.pub/janakasteph/Bitcoin-VirtualMachine) and double-click the .ovf file.
+You're now in an environment with lnd and other Bitcoin tools.
+If that doesn't work, read further on in this guide for more details._

+## Summary

-This tool is made of three technologies, Packer, Vagrant and Ansible, allowing us to generate an Ubuntu 18.10 VirtualBox image (and Vagrant box) packaged with softwares for Bitcoin / Lightning Network.
+This tool is made of three technologies, Packer, Vagrant and Ansible, allowing us to generate an Ubuntu 18.10 VirtualBox image and a Vagrant box packaged with softwares for Bitcoin / Lightning Network.
 You can find Bitcoin Core, LND, c-lightning, Electrum, a BitcoinJS guide, etc. <br/>
-The image is ideal for Bitcoin workshops, hackathons, etc.
+The image is ideal for Bitcoin workshops, hackathons, etc. <br/>

-## What is inside

-The VirtualBox image itself is not included in this repository, you need to generate it yourself with the `packer build` command, see below.
+The VirtualBox image itself is not included in this repository.
-It usually takes between 30 minutes and 2 hours, depending on your internet connection and the speed of the Ubuntu mirror server.

 ### Operating System